 PARENTS, Is your adolescent struggling with or showing signs of:

 -Low motivation -Family Conflict

 -Extreme Mood Swings -Aggression/violence towards others

-I can provide assistance in all of these areas as well as; divorce adjustment, loss, trauma, body image, and identity issues.
-I strive to provide a safe and nonjudgmental environment where your teen can express themselves and their concerns, and work through their emotional struggles.
-I hope to provide your child with a deeper understanding of themselves where they can reach self acceptance and learn more about the path they want to lead in their life.
-In addition I work provide your child with healthy coping skills for the those times when life gets rocky and the emotional strength to utilize those skills.
+We can provide assistance in all of these areas as well as; divorce adjustment, loss, trauma, body image, and identity issues.
+We strive to provide a safe and nonjudgmental environment where your teen can express themselves and their concerns, and work through their emotional struggles.
+We hope to provide your child with a deeper understanding of themselves where they can reach self acceptance and learn more about the path they want to lead in their life.
+In addition we work to provide your child with healthy coping skills for those times when life gets rocky and the emotional strength to utilize those skills.

 PARENTS are involved throughout the therapeutic process therapy.
-However, I recommend allowing your teen to have some privacy to work through the problems they are experiencing.
-When seeing a child/adolescent under the age of consent (younger than 18), all custodial parents have a right to information shared in the session.
-Custodial parents should be aware that exercising this right may be detrimental to the therapeutic process, and so may wish to allow confidentiality between the child/adolescent and therapist.
+However, we recommend allowing your teen to have some privacy to work through the problems they are experiencing.
+Not allowing your child to have confidentiality in their sessions can be detrimental to the therapeutic process, so we ask that you allow your child to have privacy with what they choose to discuss in sessions.
 If you do allow for this confidentiality it does not mean you are out of the loop.
-I will keep you updated on the therapeutic process through meeting with you or telephone conversations.
-I want to help your child and assist you as a parent in learning how you can support your teenager during this time.
+We will keep you updated on the therapeutic process through meeting with you or telephone conversations.
+We want to help your child and assist you as a parent in learning how you can support your teenager during this time.

 Parenting sessions are also available and are recommended in certain circumstances; such as out of control behaviors (drug and alcohol use, cutting school, running away, threats of suicide, violence, bullying, failing classes, and other risky behaviors).